franklinqin0/blog/docs/views/course_scheduling.md

 ## Timeline

-Following is the timeline of implementation of IP.
+Following is the timeline for implementation of algorithms: GA and IP.

 | Time                   | Description                                                                                                                                        |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |